This post may contain affiliate links. Please read our disclosure policy.

 Chicken Pot Pie with Puff Pastry

 Oh, how I love pot pies.
-They’re a blissful, comforting indulgence whether they’re made completely from scratch or with the help of a quick and easy store-bought pie crust or a sheet of puff pastry.
+They’re a blissful, comforting indulgence.
+And, that’s true whether they’re made completely from scratch or with the help of a store-bought crust.

 Want to save this recipe?